 In the modern commercial swimming pool or spa, a swimming pool controller or a spa controller must offer advanced communication and control options, including inverter control.
 In many pools and spas, the disinfection control and the systems are maintained by service professionals that are based off site and the ability of these engineers to respond quickly and effectively to a process upset at a pool depends on them getting the correct information as soon as possible.

-The AquaSense swimming pool and spa controller provides remote access via mobile phone, texts and via the internet using a 2G or 3G mobile phone modem, thereby saving time and money in not having to attend site unless strictly necessary.
+The AquaSense swimming pool and spa controller provides remote access via mobile phone, texts and via the internet using a 2G, 3G or 4G mobile phone modem, thereby saving time and money in not having to attend site unless strictly necessary.
 Click here for an online demonstration.

 The highly sophisticated proactive text alarms and remote access capability of the CRIUS® AquaSense, means that:-